projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Indenting is significant in reST file content, and using spaces is preferred.
 Extra indenting can (unintentionally) change the way content is rendered too.
-For lists and directives, indent the content text to the first non-white space in the preceding line.
+For lists and directives, indent the content text to the first non-blank space in the preceding line.
 For example:

 .. code-block:: rest